The Machine Girl: Release

-The movie premiered at the Yubari International Fantastic Film Festival in March 2008.
+The film premiered at the Yubari International Fantastic Film Festival in March 2008.
 It was released theatrically in the United States on May 23, 2008 and on DVD June 3, 2008, and in Japan on August 2, 2008.
 The Japanese DVD from Nikkatsu came out January 23, 2009 as a 2 disc set including the short Shyness Machine Girl (hajiraiマシンガール, Hajirai mashin gāru).
 Tokyo Shock, the Media Blaster label which released the original US DVD, announced that they were bringing out a two-disc special titled The Machine Girl Remix on August 4, 2009.
 The set includes the Shyness Machine Girl short, renamed Machine Girlite.

 Reception

 The film's reception has been mixed to positive.
 It currently holds a 63% "fresh" rating on Rotten Tomatoes from eight reviews.

 Rating

 The film was rated 18 in countries such as Chile, Peru, and Spain because of nonstop gore, bloody action sequences and a rape scene with suggested necrophiliac overtones.